jan-krueger/Cake/readme.md

 ---

-# How can I use cake?
+# How can I use Cake?
 It's really simple to use.

 1 - First of all create a new instance that you can use to validate your fields